Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Scientist Wanted

 We are hoping to work with a scientist who first and foremost understands the social and environmental goals of this project (i.e strengthening farming livelihoods and promoting climate change adaptation through renewable energy).
-We need someone with industry connections and/or a high-level knowledge of cold storage technology who can ideally recommend and make initial contact with 3 to 4 providers with sustainability goals that would support ours (i.e. willing to work with and customize a small-scale solution for an underserved community with limited to no funds).
-The primary responsibility of the scientist would be to create an advisory report or presentation that details 3-4 cold storage provider options.
+We need someone with industry connections and specific practical hand-on experience operating a sargassum digester.
+The primary responsibility of the scientist is to serve as an operation advisor and to create a practical operational guide or presentation on best practices and the nuances of the treatment of the sargassum for operating a digester efficiently and effectively.

 Desired Skills and Qualifications (bulleted list):